-The purpose of the Tulane Honors Program is to provide academically gifted and intellectually curious students unique opportunities for exploration and immersion in both multi-disciplinary and specialized scholarship.
-As a unit of Newcomb-Tulane College, the Honors Program serves students of all academic majors.
+The purpose of the Honors Experience is to provide academically gifted and intellectually curious students unique opportunities for exploration and immersion in both multi-disciplinary and specialized scholarship.
+As a unit of Newcomb-Tulane College, Honors serves all high-achieving students at Tulane.

 Kendall Gardner, a 2020 graduate of Tulane University, is the winner of a George C. Marshall Scholarship, becoming the second Tulanian in as many years to be honored with the prestigious award, which is considered one of the country’s most selective scholarships.